 Of course, my goals were not unique.
 My associates also viewed service as a common feature of working at BYU.
 I had thus anticipated that I would work with others on projects of service within both the university and the LDS community.
 In addition, I believed that we could find ways of valuing and integrating the different others at the university: women, people of color, nontraditional students, and so on.
 It was with this view in mind that I accepted invitations to serve on and chair numerous university committees, seeing them as vehicles for change.
 But the behaviors that I encountered seemed to say: It’s not that we don’t know how to change; we don’t see the necessity for change that you do.

 Because of my background, I had assumed that I would contribute to the university’s ability to change.
-But what if the real issue was that leaders did not see a need to change and/or individuals did not desire change?
-What if I was not being useful but being used?
+But what if the real issue was that leaders did not see a need to change and/

 My personal optimism and my desire to be a helpful part of my department and university sustained me for a long time.
 I went through the tenure process.
 Because tenure and advancement in rank are distinct parts of professional progress, it was years later that I applied for and was denied rank advancement, creating a personal challenge for me.
 To be sure, because of my unique focus and preparation, I had not come to BYU expecting to be supported or rewarded for my research.
 But the sequence of activities that determine rank advancement offered an opportunity for me to reflect on who I was at the university.